siddharthlatest/webcontent/README.md

 TO-DOs
 ------

 * Scan media every time the dom is changed, ideally only the part(s) which are newly added.
+[Done]
 * Add support for text media type.